Organisation and Operation of our Garden

 The Garden Sub-committee

-• The Sub-committee must consist of between three to nine Garden Charge-payers.
+The Sub-committee must consist of a minimum of three Garden Charge-payers.
 Scroll down to see who we are.

 MEETINGS, AGM & EGM